ChemeketaCS/csweb/content/assignments/cs161/filelist/index.md

 images.
 The file will end with an empty line (like the sample file).
 Make sure to test your program with more/fewer lines than 5.

-Your program should print out an organized table that for each image
+Your program should print out a well organized table that for each image
 shows: the filename, image type (the file extension), the width, the height and the size in kB (1024 bytes in a kB) rounded to one decimal place.
 It should then display the total size in kB of the images.